Does Brain 1st really help your brain?

 Do you have any upcoming workshops or seminars?

-We host virtual and in-person seminars periodically which will be advertised on our social media.
-If you would like to host Brain 1st for a professional development workshop with your school or district, please contact us at firstname.lastname@example.org
+We host virtual and in-person seminars periodically, some of which can be found on our social media platforms.
+If you would like to host Brain 1st for a professional development workshop with your school or district, please contact us at email@example.com

 I’m not sure if my student(s) and/or child(ren) has retained primitive reflexes as they have not been tested.
 Is it still safe to use the Primitive Reflex course?